cookiemp/eoc-dashboard/FUTURE_IMPROVEMENTS.md

-# Ethiopia EOC Dashboard - Future Improvements Roadmap
+# ERCS Intel Dashboard - Future Improvements Roadmap

 ## Current Status
 The dashboard is **fully operational** and meets all Phase 2 requirements: